akostrik/stage_telegram_python/README.md

 ## The limits related to OpenAI
 Gpt-4 treats only about 5 requests per minute.
 However, this [large language model](https://fr.wikipedia.org/wiki/Grand_mod%C3%A8le_de_langage) analysis, respesenting the lowest part of the appliation, may be accelerated :
-  * by involving a great number of powerful machines
+- by involving a great number of powerful machines
-  * by involving a grand number of OpenAI accounts
+- by involving a grand number of OpenAI accounts
-  * using of other language models can be envisaged, for example
+- using of other language models can be envisaged, for example

 The quality of OpenAI analisys may be improuved :
-  * by cross-analysis by several language models
+- by cross-analysis by several language models
-  * by prompt design
+- by prompt design
-  * by learning ()
+- by learning ()
-  * by fine-tuning
+- by fine-tuning

 Alternatives to the paid approach could be to train a self-hosted model (like LLama2) on a corpus proofread by humans, since it has been proven that smaller models can perform way better than larger models. [^12]

-The length of an examined message is limited (see [The parameters of the application](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)), a message is cut off beyond this length
+The length of an examined message is limited (see [The parameters of the application](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)), a message is cut off beyond this length.

-The learning service is limited to 5 examples par a request (but if the message, the examples and the OpenAI response are altogether longer than [_The maximal length of OpenAI request_]((https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)) parameter, then the learning is limited to less than 5 examples)
+The learning service is limited to 5 examples par a request (but if the message, the examples and the OpenAI response are altogether longer than [_The maximal length of OpenAI request_]((https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)) parameter, then the learning is limited to less than 5 examples).

 Extraction of affirmations gives acceptable results only with Gpt-4 (not with Gpt-3) and only with some examples included in the request.